DarkFlippers/unleashed-firmware/scripts/ReadMe.md

 ## Option Bytes

 !!!
-Setting incorrect Otion Bytes may brick your MCU !!!
+Setting incorrect Option Bytes may brick your MCU !!!

 Defaults are mostly OK, but there are couple things that we'd like to tune.
 Also OB may be damaged, so we've made couple scripts to check and set option bytes.

 !!!
-Setting incorrect Otion Bytes may brick your MCU !!!
+Setting incorrect Option Bytes may brick your MCU !!!

 Checking option bytes: